Secondary Social Studies

 - Grade 12: US Government and Citizenship

-The DESK Standards define the content and essential skills for each of the social studies courses.
-These documents are based on the Utah State Board of Education's Social Studies Standards and are the focus of instruction and learning in Davis School District classrooms.
+The DESK Standards identify the essential skills and knowledge for each of the social studies courses.
+They are the focus of instruction and learning in Davis School District history and social science classrooms.

 Davis School District supports the Utah State Legislature in promoting civic education for graduating students in public schools.
 Utah law, and Davis School District, requires students to take and pass a civics tests based on the U.S. Citizenship and Immigration Services Civics Test.